VielF/HSI_Pansharpenig_SW-HW/README.md

 ## Citation

-If you use this code in your research, we would appreciate a citation to both the original paper:
+If you use this code in your research, we would appreciate a citation to the original paper:

 	@ARTICLE{viel2021pansharpening,
       author={Viel, Felipe and Parreira, Wemerson Délcio and Susin, Altamiro Amadeu and Zeferino, Cesar Albenes},